-2.1.2.3 Evaluation Methodology
+2.2.2.3 Evaluation Methodology

 Dedicated technical and financial panels of evaluators will conduct the technical/operational and financial reviews, according to the established criteria and scoring methodology included as an attachment to this module.
-These reviews are conducted on the basis of the information each applicant makes available to ICANN in its response to the questions in the application form.
+These reviews are conducted on the basis of the information each applicant makes available to ICANN in its response to the questions in the Application Form.

 The evaluators may request clarification or additional information during the Initial Evaluation period.
-The applicant will have one additional opportunity to clarify or supplement its application in areas requested by the evaluators.
+For each application, clarifying questions will be consolidated and sent to the applicant from each of the panels.
+The applicant will thus have an opportunity to clarify or supplement the application in those areas where a request is made by the evaluators.
 These communications will occur via the online application system, rather than by phone, letter, email, or other means.
-Such communications will include a deadline for the applicant to respond.
+Unless otherwise noted, such communications will include a 3-week deadline for the applicant to respond.
 Any supplemental information provided by the applicant will become part of the application.